AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) such as ChatGPT~\footnote{https://chat.openai.com/}, GPT-4~\citep{openai2023gpt4}, Claude~\citep{claude} and Llama 2~\citep{touvron2023llama} have achieved widespread popularity and adoption across diverse industries and domains~\citep{sohail2023decoding,sallam2023chatgpt,chatgptapplication}.
-Despite their powerful capabilities, the issue of ``hallucination" poses a concern that LLMs have the tendency to generate inaccurate/fabricated information in generation tasks~\citep{zhang2023siren,ji2023survey}.
-As shown in Fig.~\ref{fig:hallucination}, ChatGPT suffers from hallucination when giving a description of the novel ``The Leopard'' by Norwegian author Jo Nesbø.
-It can be observed that ChatGPT makes up some plots of the novel and contains incorrect texts in the response, because the novel never mentions the presence of a ``red diamond'' at the crime scene and the ``The Snowman'' case has also been solved before.
-Since the current artificial intelligence relies more on LLMs, hallucinatory information indeed disturbs the enterprise security and the user trust~\citep{snowball,threatgpt}.
-Therefore, detecting hallucinations generated by the LLMs is of significant importance.
+\IEEEPARstart{L}{arge} language models (LLMs) are capable of performing a wide range of tasks across diverse domains~\cite{sohail2023decoding,sallam2023chatgpt,chatgptapplication}.
+Despite their powerful capabilities, LLMs suffer from the issue of \textit{hallucination}, \textit{i.e.}, have the tendency to respond inaccurate or fabricated information in generation tasks~\cite{zhang2023siren,ji2023survey,rawte2023survey}.
+As shown in Fig.~\ref{fig:hallucination}, ChatGPT generates hallucinations when describing Jo Nesbø's novel ``The Leopard''.
+It can be observed that ChatGPT fabricates some plots of the novel and contains incorrect texts in the response.
+With the increasing reliance of current artificial intelligence (AI) systems on LLMs, the generation of hallucinatory information poses huge challenge to enterprise security and user trust~\cite{snowball,threatgpt}.
+Therefore, significant endeavors have been undertaken to detect LLM hallucinations.

-Current research efforts on hallucination detection leverage external knowledge sources~\citep{chern2023factool,gou2023critic} or just adopt a zero-resource approach, which focuses on resources inherent to the model itself~\citep{azaria2023internal,agrawal2023language,varshney2023stitch,selfcheckgpt,mundler2023self}.
-Typically, most of these methods begin with a crowdsourced annotation, where researchers use QA datasets to have the model generate responses and then manually annotate whether the answers contain hallucinations.

-However, these sort of model-specific “hallucination detection” datasets all have their own limitations.
-For one thing, each model requires a full annotation of the dataset.
-For another, such a dataset is also time-sensitive as upgrades may mitigate hallucination issues in LLMs and the old dataset is no longer applicable to the new model.
+Current research efforts on hallucination detection leverage external knowledge bases~\cite{chern2023factool,gou2023critic,li2023self} or just adopt a zero-resource approach which focuses on resources inherent to the model itself~\cite{azaria2023internal,agrawal2023language,varshney2023stitch,selfcheckgpt,mundler2023self}.
+Typically, most of these methods begin with a crowdsourced annotation, where researchers use question answering (QA) datasets to collect the model-generated responses and then manually annotate whether the answers contain hallucinations.
+However, this collection pipeline of hallucination detection datasets has several limitations.
+First, hallucination datasets are model-specific because different LLMs have varying hallucination properties.
+Even when given identical inputs, some models may generate hallucinatory content while others produce factually accurate responses.
+Therefore, each model requires dedicated annotation, which limits the dataset scalability due to the dependence on manual annotation~\cite{hu2024refchecker}.
+Second, collected datasets are time-sensitive since model upgrades may mitigate hallucination issues in LLMs~\cite{cheng2023evaluating} and the old dataset can no longer represent the new model hallucinations.